RahulRocky0019/Pico-W-Fire-Alert-System/README.md

 - Pushbullet account and API key

 ## Setup Instructions
-1. Connect the hardware components (refer to video demo for setup)
+1. Connect the hardware components (refer to video demo)
 2. Install Thonny IDE on your computer
 3. Open the project files in Thonny
 4. Ensure MicroPython is installed on your Raspberry Pi Pico W